 Meat is after all, a great source of protein and other important nutrients that can be hard to get enough of from plants alone: zinc, vitamin B12, vitamin D, and iron for example.
 But as with almost any food, you don’t want to overdo it.

-Try these easy, veggie-forward spins on some of our favorite fall comfort foods to add more plant-forward meals to your weekly menu:
+Try these easy, veggie-forward spins that transform some of our favorite fall recipes into healthy comfort food.
+It’s an easy way to add more plant-forward meals to your weekly menu:

 The Classic Dish: Meatloaf